Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ### Savegame data

 The Party_data.sav contains things like:
+- Current ingame time and date
 - Current location (map, position, direction, etc)
-- Current party member indices
+- Current party members
+- Active spells and items like clock or compass
+- Location of transports like boats or horses
+- Global variables (quest states, game progress, etc)
+- Flags if monsters or characters are on a map or not
 - Information if chests are locked
+- Learned dictionary words for conversations
-- Information about map changes (like pressed buttons, move walls, etc)
+- Information about map tile changes (like pressed buttons, move walls, etc)

-Note: Not all of the data is decoded yet.
+- etc

 Offset | Type | Description
 --- | --- | ---